 As public service provider, the Company is subject to extensive regulation.
-The operation of telecommunications systems in Mexico is currently subject to laws and regulations administered by IFT, which have been recently amended and may be amended from time to time in the future.
+The operation of telecommunications systems in Mexico is currently subjected to laws and regulations administered by IFT, provided to regulate and promote the efficient competition and development of the telecommunications industry and broadcasting network in Mexico.
+Such laws and regulations have been recently amended and may be amended from time to time in the future.
 Therefore, Axtel must implement changes and/or adjustments to its operation to adapt them to the current regulatory framework and comply with all obligation to avoid affecting the business.
+Adverse misinterpretations from the IFT can affect the business and the results of operations.
+See section 2.10.4) Recent Reforms in Mexico's Telecommunication Sector.